-During the 2017/18 academic year the College's Leisure Centre provided swimming lessons to 28 local primary schools and in addition over 650 children per week attended swimming classes provided to individual members of the public.
-Over 25 local sports clubs used the College's facilities during the year for football, hockey, netball and swimming.
+During the 2018/19 academic year the College's Leisure Centre provided swimming lessons to 29 local primary schools.
+The Leisure Centre also provides swimming lessons to individual children in the evenings and at weekends which attracted on average almost 1,000 enrolments each term.
+Over 50 local sports teams or clubs used the College's facilities during the year for football, hockey, basketball netball and swimming.